ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 - [AWS WAF - Web Application Firewall](https://aws.amazon.com/waf/)

-We currently use AWS WAF on all our customer facing services throughout OPG.
+We already have experience of using AWS WAF internally.

 AWS WAF gives us a suite of useful security tools to help against not only attack, but mitigating suspicious behaviour.